The common Aloe Vera plant (Aloe barbadensis miller) has been valued for its healing sap since ancient times.

 The flowers usually have a light, pleasant scent.
 Generally, flowers appear during the growing season, but in some indoor settings plants may flower in the wintertime as well.

-Aloe Vera Plant Care Helpful Tips For Pests And Problems
+Aloe Vera Care Helpful Tips For Pests And Problems

 As with all succulents and cactus, Aloe does not like overwatering.
 Excessive watering can lead to root rot.

-Careless watering can lead to rotting of the plant, itself.
+Careless watering can lead to rotting of the Aloe plant, itself.
 Never water from overhead.

 Always allow the plant to soak up water from the bottom or water very carefully over the surface of the soil.
 If water gets between the leaves, soak it up with paper toweling.

-Aloe can be attacked by insect pest like most houseplants.
+The Aloe plant can be attacked by insect pest like most houseplants.
 Keep an eye out for mealybugs and scale insects hiding between the spears.

 Wipe the plant down with a mild Neem oil and water solution from time-to-time to discourage pests and keep the leaves clean and shiny.